mrtrpak/Google-Ads-Certification-Training/README.md

 ### Select Your Bid Strategy

 1) **Target Search Page Location:** automated bidding strategy to show your ad on the top of the page or on the first page of Google search results.
+2) **Target Impression Share:** automatically sets bids with the goal of showing your ad on the absolute top of the page, on the top of the page, or anywhere on the page of Google search results.
-2) **Target CPA:** Sets bids to help get as many conversions as possible at the target Cost-Per-Acquisition (CPA) you set.
+3) **Target CPA:** Sets bids to help get as many conversions as possible at the target Cost-Per-Acquisition (CPA) you set.
 Will need to add a piece of code to your website to track conversions on your website.
-3) **Target ROAS:** Automated bidding across multiple campaigns, ad groups and keywords to help achieve an Average Return On Ad Spend (ROAS) equal to the target you set.
+4) **Target ROAS:** Automated bidding across multiple campaigns, ad groups and keywords to help achieve an Average Return On Ad Spend (ROAS) equal to the target you set.
-4) **Target Outranking Share:** Automated bidding that help your ads outrank ads from another domain.
+5) **Target Outranking Share:** Automated bidding that help your ads outrank ads from another domain.
-5) **Maximise Clicks:** Automated to help get as many clicks as possible within your budget.
+6) **Maximise Clicks:** Automated to help get as many clicks as possible within your budget.
-6) **Enhanced CPC:** Raises your bid for clicks that seem more likely to lead to a sale or conversion.
+7) **Enhanced CPC:** Raises your bid for clicks that seem more likely to lead to a sale or conversion.
-7) **Manual CPC:** Bidding method that lets you set your own max CPC for your ads.
+8) **Manual CPC:** Bidding method that lets you set your own max CPC for your ads.

 Recommendation for your First Campaign:
 1) Bid Strategy: select "Manual CPC"